Campus Police and Emergency Numbers

 Student Responsibility

-The student is responsible for any vehicle registered/operated or parked in their name at San Jacinto College, regardless of the operator or state of vehicle ownership.
+Students are responsible for any vehicle registered/operated, or parked in their name at San Jacinto College, regardless of the operator or state of vehicle ownership.
 A citation will not be excused on the ground that another person was driving the vehicle.

 Ticket/Citation Appeals

 A student may file an appeal if they feel the ticket/citation was issued in error.
 The student or staff member must file an appeal within 10 school days.
-Appeal forms may be found online at www.sanjac.edu/police or in person at a San Jacinto College Police Department office.
+Appeal forms may be found online at www.sanjac.edu/police.
 The student or staff member may check for a disposition on the appeal 72 hours after the appeal is submitted to their SOS account, or at the San Jacinto College Police Department office.

 Visitors